Orphan pages (or posts) are webpages that have no internal links pointing to them. In other words, no other pages on your site link to them.

 To do this, open your WordPress dashboard in a new tab and navigate to Rank Math SEO → Links → Keyword Maps.

-Note: Do not open this in the current tab where you are viewing your orphan pages, else you may lose the filters you already applied to the orphan page report.
+Note: Do not open the keyword map in the current tab where you are viewing your orphan posts, else you may lose the filters you already applied to the orphan posts report.

 Once done, click Create Keyword Maps.

-You will be presented with a few options:
+You will be presented with some fields, settings, and buttons, including:

 - Keyword map settings

-Note: The Keyword variations field only shows after you have entered a keyword into the Name field.
+Note: The Keyword variations field and Generate AI variations button will only appear when you enter a keyword into the Name field.

-Enter the main keyword for which you want to optimize the orphan page.
+Enter the main keyword for which you want to optimize the orphan post.
 This will be used as the anchor text of the link.

-Enter the URL of the orphan page here.
+Enter the URL of the orphan post here.
 Make sure to enter the full URL.
 For example, https://yourdomain.com/most-popular-cats.

 Enter a brief description so you remember why you created this keyword map.
 This is optional and is not included in the link created for the orphan page.